nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Exporting Data to a CSV file : `export to csv`

-Exports all contacts and their details to a CSV file.
+Exports all persons and their details to a CSV file.

 Format: `export to csv`

 ### Importing Data from a CSV file : `import`

-Imports all contacts and their details from a CSV file from a specified file path.
+Imports all persons and their details from a CSV file from a specified file path.

 Format: `import FILEPATH`
-- imports the contacts saved in `FILEPATH` to `addressBook.json`
+- imports the persons saved in `FILEPATH` to `addressBook.json`

 ### Exiting the program : `exit`